Jon Anderson of Two Story Melody on How to Promote Indie Music

 The goal is that, if artists follow the book through, they’ll have an idea of what promotion is and how to do it effectively.

 5) I hear from artists every day who want to take some kind of shortcut while avoiding the story element, and marketing that story.
+You need a story to promote indie music.
 Some want to earn money immediately from licensing/sync.
 Others want major streaming progress without paying mind to much else.
 Some just want to sell an NFT without building the project.
 Do you think we are in the need of a perspective shift?

 I guess it depends on what you want to do (at least to some extent).
 If you’re looking to just do licensing / sync, you might be able to get away with skipping your story.
 But if you’re looking to build a community around your artistry – which is ultimately what leads to streaming success and the ability to create valuable projects like NFTs – you absolutely need to hone your story.
 Stories bring people together.